-Note 11: Related parties
+Note 12: Related parties

-The Board's related parties are those bodies or individuals that have the potential to control or significantly influence the Board, or to be controlled or significantly influenced by the Board.
+Related parties are those bodies or individuals that have the potential to control or significantly influence the Board, or to be controlled or significantly influenced by the Board.

 The Board is required to disclose material transactions that have occurred with related parties and the amount of any material sums due to or from related parties.
 Related party relationships require to be disclosed where control exists, irrespective of whether there have been transactions between the related parties.